manrajghumman/stokes-dd/readme.md

+Code for modeling free fluid motion using
-Code for enforcing Stokes with domain decomposition.
+Stokes equations with domain decomposition.
+Problem can be scaled to multiple cores.

 Can use cg or gmres with and without mortar.